AbdelHajou/git-tracker/README.md

 ### `node server/server.js`

-Starts the ExpressJS API (requires Node).
+Starts the ExpressJS API.
 The API will listen on localhost:8080.

-## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).